simplegamer123142-ctrl/psychic-engine/README.md

             /* Visual Floor (20px high) */
             border-bottom: 20px solid;
             border-image: linear-gradient(to right, #4CAF50, #8BC34A) 1;

+            /* NEW: Shift the game area slightly up and left from the center */
+            transform: translate(-5%, -5%);
         }

         /* UI elements must be relative to the game area */